MediaComem/comem-archidep/SYSADMIN-CHEATSHEET.md

 `apt update`       | `apt-get update`
 `apt upgrade`      | `apt-get upgrade`
 `apt full-upgrade` | `apt-get dist-upgrade`

-> :gem: You can also see these equivalent commands with `man apt`.

 ## My `post-receive` Git hook is not executing!